 Earth building is a resource and labour intensive material to work with, the costs of labour generally being worth more than the raw material itself.
 The process of building with earth demands an in-depth analysis of the soil type to be used, which will help determine which earth-building technique is best suited.
 Also, quarrying the material needs to be considered within the greater context, and integrated into water management systems, or landscaping.
 We do not advocate the indiscriminate mining of soil as this results in unnecessary environmental degradation.

-Our latest CSEB building is Albini church in Ntshongweni, KwaZulu Natal.
+Pictured below is Albini Mission church in Ntshongweni, KwaZulu Natal.
 RHSA were the CSEB consultants on this heritage project, which saw the tripling the capacity of an old stone church.

 Yes and no. Logistics (driving from A-B), mass production (replication) and automation determine the price of a thing.
 Skilled labour is also a big cost factor.
 It is usually best to pick your technology and materials based on what is available locally.